What is MyRight?

 An audit is carried out by an auditor and means an independent check and verification of the organisation’s or association’s yearly accounts, book-keeping and the administration of the management.
 The audit checks that the organisation’s book-keeping is correct and drawn up according to the demands which the law prescribes.

-How much time does Shia need from receiving an application for payment, a requisition, before making the payment?
+How much time does MyRight need from receiving an application for payment, a requisition, before making the payment?

-The requisition must have been received at Shia’s office one week before the planned payment.
+The requisition must have been received at MyRight’s office one week before the planned payment.

 Who should sign the annual report and final report?